adnanhaq30/blog/_posts/2022-01-04-Spring4Shell: Everything-you-need-to-know.md

 Spring WebFlux is a fully non-blocking, annotation-based web framework built on Project Reactor that makes it possible to build reactive applications on the HTTP layer.
 WebFlux uses a new router functions feature to apply functional programming to the web layer and bypass declarative controllers and RequestMappings.

-To understand how to Build Web Api's or Web Applications in Spring WebFlux [Read this article](https://howtodoinjava.com/spring-webflux/spring-webflux-tutorial/#:~:text=What%20is%20Spring%20WebFlux%20%3F,easily%20work%20on%20webflux%20also.)
+To understand how to Build Web Api's or Web Applications in Spring [Read this article](https://howtodoinjava.com/spring-webflux/spring-webflux-tutorial/#:~:text=What%20is%20Spring%20WebFlux%20%3F,easily%20work%20on%20webflux%20also.)

 ## Prerequisites for the exploit:

-If you’re using Tomcat and a vulnerable version of Spring, you pretty much have a problem, and should be patching now, Here are the pre-requirements for current exploit to work on the target system:
+If you’re using Tomcat and a vulnerable version of Spring, you pretty much have a problem, and should be patching now, Here are the pre-requirements for the current exploit to work on the target system:

 - JDK 9 or higher
 - Apache Tomcat as the Servlet container.
 - Packaged as a traditional WAR (in contrast to a Spring Boot executable jar).
 - spring-webmvc or spring-webflux dependency.
 - Spring Framework versions 5.3.0 to 5.3.17, 5.2.0 to 5.2.19, and older versions.
-> However, the nature of the vulnerability is more general, and there may be other ways to exploit it that have not been reported yet.
+> However, its said that the nature of the vulnerability is more general, and there may be other ways to exploit it that have not been reported yet.

 ## Severity